Austin Cutting

-Austin Cutting (born October 27, 1996) is an American former professional football long snapper.
-He played college football at Air Force and was selected by the Minnesota Vikings in the seventh round of the 2019 NFL draft.
+Austin Cutting (born October 27, 1996) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the Air Force Falcons and was selected by the Minnesota Vikings in the seventh round of the 2019 NFL draft.

 Professional career

 Cutting was selected by the Minnesota Vikings in the seventh round (250th overall) of the 2019 NFL draft.
 There had been precedent, such as Joe Cardona of the 2015 NFL draft, for military school graduates to be allowed to defer their 24-month service policy, but the United States Secretary of Defense rescinded the policy in 2017 to allow military service academy student-athlete graduates to delay their assignments to explore professional sports opportunities.
 In June 2019, US President Donald Trump requested that a policy be established to facilitate athletic pursuits and Cutting was the first to sign a professional contract following the new policy.

 Cutting was placed on the reserve/COVID-19 list by the team on November 10, 2020, and activated four days later.
 He was waived on December 1, 2020.